LesleyLai/blog/contents/blog/cpp_lambda/en.md

 In the world of Javascript, immediately invoked function expressions are all over the place.
 JavaScript programmers use them to introduce scopes.
 C++ does not need this kind of trickery.
 As a result, C++ programmers are more reluctant to use immediately invoked lambda.
 For example, in her [talk](https://www.youtube.com/watch?v=n0Ak6xtVXno) during CppCon 2018, Kate Gregory concerns about the readability of the immediately invoked lambda for people not familiar with this idiom.

 Nevertheless, if you follow the best practice of declaring as more `const` values as possible, immediately invoked lambda does provide an advantage.
 Some objects require complex construction beyond the constructor's capability.
 Mutations will only happen during the construction of objects.
 Once the construction is completed, the objects will never be modified again.
-If such construction is reusable, then writing builder classes or factory functions is a sane choice.
+If such construction is reusable, then writing builder classes or factory functions is a sensible choice.
 However, if such construction only happens once in the codebase, a lot of the people will drop the `const` qualifier instead.
 For example, consider that if you want to read several lines from `stdin` into a vector:

 ```cpp
 std::vector<std::string> lines;